-- Rest the area by avoiding the movement that has caused the condition
+- Rest your arm by avoiding the movement that caused the condition.

-- Take an over-the-counter medicine that reduces swelling, such as ibuprofen (brand names: Advil, Motrin), naproxen (brand name: Aleve) or aspirin
+- Take an over-the-counter (OTC) medicine that reduces swelling, such as ibuprofen, naproxen, or aspirin.

-- Use an ice pack for 15 to 20 minutes, 3 times a day
+- Apply an ice pack to your elbow for 15 to 20 minutes, 3 times a day.

-- Wrap your elbow in a compression bandage, such as an Ace bandage
+- Wrap your elbow in a compression bandage.

-If these treatments do not help, then your doctor may suggest:
+Talk to your doctor if these treatments do not help.
+They may suggest:

-- Getting a steroid injection to relieve swelling and pain
+- Getting a steroid injection to reduce swelling and pain.

-- Using pulsed ultrasound to break up scar tissue, promote healing and increase blood flow in the area
+- Getting a pulsed ultrasound to break up scar tissue, promote healing, and increase blood flow.

-Once the pain is relieved, physical therapy can help strengthen muscles and tendons.
-These include stretching, range-of-motion and strengthening exercises.
+Once your pain and swelling have decreased, physical therapy can help reinforce your muscles and tendons.
+This includes stretching, range-of-motion, and strengthening exercises.
 Most people improve in 4 to 6 weeks.